jimmywarting/hyperkv/readme.markdown

 Each value is an object of one of two forms:

 - `{ value: ... }` - the value of the key
-- `{ deleted: true }` - tombstone indicating the key has been deleted
+- `{ deleted: true, value: ... }` - tombstone indicating the key has been deleted (with optional value)

 It is possible to receive both types for the same key; it is left up to the api consumer to decide how the data is best interpreted.